busbud/coding-challenge-frontend-b/README.md

 - run the app in development mode using `npm start`
 - run tests using `npm test`
 - build the app for production deployment using `npm run build`

+### Redux-Observable

+To manage the application state, I went for [redux-observable](https://github.com/redux-observable/redux-observable).

+While it may not be necessary for such a little app, I made this choice because:
+- Observables are a great pattern to manage async stuff in a declarative way.
+Actually, I regularly [talk](https://medium.com/@nicoespeon/talk-fr-%C3%A0-la-d%C3%A9couverte-des-observables-d3a10ab4a056) and [write](https://hackernoon.com/using-observables-to-make-our-app-work-with-barcode-scanners-e8a673fba625) around about this data structure.
+- It would be easier to scale on the async logic introduced by the HTTP calls this app requires.
+- I do like Elm.
+And Redux is implementing [The Elm Architecture](https://futurice.com/blog/elm-in-the-real-world) in JavaScript, which I appreciate.
+- I wanted to have fun trying a React-Redux-RxJS stack and this challenge is a great moment to do that 🤘😎🤘

 ### Semantic UI